russmckendrick/records/content/albums/do-you-trust-your-friends-1870709/index.md

 ---
 title: "Stars - Do You Trust Your Friends?"
-album_artist: "Stars"
+artist: "Stars"
-album_title: "Do You Trust Your Friends?"
+album_name: "Do You Trust Your Friends?"
 date: 2019-01-10
 release_id: "1870709"
 slug: "do-you-trust-your-friends-1870709"
+hideSummary: true
 cover:
     image: "do-you-trust-your-friends-1870709.jpg"
+    alt: "Do You Trust Your Friends? by Stars"
+    caption: "Do You Trust Your Friends? by Stars"
-tags: ["Electronic", "Rock"]
+genres: ["Electronic", "Rock"]
-hideSummary: true
+styles: ["Alternative Rock", "Pop Rock", "Indie Rock", "Lounge", "Power Pop", "Downtempo"]
 ---

 ## Tracklisting